carlos-molina/TECOmate/README.md

 detailed in [TECOmateUserGuide_ver12Aug2018.pdf](TECOmateUsersGuide_ver12Aug2018.pdf) file which is currently under preparation.

+In the following directions, we use `%` to represent the linux prompt.

 ## 1. Install ethereum v1.8.13-stable and create a new account

 1. follow instructions to install geth
         - [github.com/ethereum/go-ethereum/wiki/Building-Ethereum](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)

 1. follow instructions to create a new account in rinkeby testnet using:
-        - geth —rinkeby account new
+        - `% geth —rinkeby account new`
         - add account password to accountPassword field in ccc-ethereum.properties file (conch/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties)